Skip to main content

 Cardiac amyloidosis shows up on imaging as thickened heart walls on echocardiogram, a specific late gadolinium enhancement pattern on cardiac MRI, and characteristic uptake on technetium-pyrophosphate (PYP) nuclear scans.
 Recognition has surged because new therapies like tafamidis have made it a treatable cause of heart failure.

 Left atrial appendage closure imaging, usually with transesophageal echo or cardiac CT, is used to plan and follow Watchman device placement in patients with atrial fibrillation who cannot take long-term anticoagulation.
-It maps the appendage anatomy precisely so the device fits.
+It maps the appendage anatomy accurately so the device fits.

 Heart imaging changes in younger patients with chest pain because cardiovascular risk is lower and radiation cost is higher.
 We are more selective with CT, lean toward stress echo or cardiac MRI, and look harder for non-coronary causes like myocarditis, pericarditis, or musculoskeletal pain.